-Yorkshire Water are now preparing their Drought Plan 2022, which is anticipated to be published in 2022, and which encompasses the period 2022-2027.
+Following preparation and consultation Yorkshire Water have now prepared their Drought Plan 2022, which is anticipated to be published in 2022, encompassing the period 2022-2027.

 Permission to abstract water, granted through licences issued by the Environment Agency and held and operated by Yorkshire Water, was subject to a 'Review of Consents' in accordance with Regulation 63 of the Conservation of Habitats and Species Regulations 2010 (as amended) (referred to as the Habitats Regulations).
 This Review of Consents was undertaken by the Environment Agency and included screening to determine a likely significant effect and Appropriate Assessment where likely significant effects are identified, to either affirm an abstraction licence or recommend action to amend the licence conditions.
 This was in order to ensure that the integrity of European sites is not at risk from the impacts of abstraction.
 Information provided by the outcomes of the Review of Consents was used to support the HRA screening of the Drought Plan 2022.
 HRA screening is being undertaken for all drought options to identify any requirements for Appropriate Assessment.
 This is being undertaken in parallel with the SEA.